sriksmachi/azgentica/README.md

   Use `streamlit_app.py` for an interactive UI to upload diagrams and visualize extracted architecture graphs.

 - ⚡ **Data Pipeline**
-  Run `datapipeline.py` to process and transform architecture data for downstream analysis or automation.
+  [Optional] Run `datapipeline.py` to extract Azure service recommendations into a CSV.

 ---